honetools/formats/Service API.md

 There are two levels of access which correspond to two kinds of Bearer tokens: user tokens and document tokens.

 **User tokens** identify and authenticate a particular end user of Sway who has a user account on swy.io.
 You can obtain your user token on [swy.io/you](https://swy.io/you/).
-The user token provides full access to both Sway app API, as well as the app management API that lets the user enumerate and create new Sway apps.
-The user token should be used as authenticator in the Sway desktop tool.
+The user token provides full access to both app API and management API.

-**App tokens** are associated with one Sway app, and provide read-only access to requests regarding one app.
+**App tokens** are associated with one Sway app, and provide read-only access to requests regarding one app using the app API.
 App tokens should be used as authenticators in the Sway device libraries.
 You can obtain the app token from the page of the individual app.

 Authentication examples: